@alokai/cli

 -s, --store-id=<value>... store-id

-Run the deployment for the specified single store or multiple stores
+Run operation for the specified single store or multiple stores

 -v, --verbose verbose